domain7/librarian/readme.md

 Librarian becomes more useful as the number of modules contained grows.
 Authoring modules is easy but there is a specific format.

 ### File naming
-To create a modue, create a new directory inside `/modules` named with your module's name.
+To create a module, create a new directory inside `/modules` named with your module's name.
 For instance `/modules/social` could be a directory.
 All modules must have a `.php` file for markup, and an `.scss` file for sass.
 Additionally you can add a `.js` file and a `.md` markdown file with documentation.
 All files need to match the directory's name.

 SCSS files should be prefixed with an underscore, for example, `_module.scss`.